OpenNeptune3D/OpenNept4une/mcu-firmware/README.md

    - Release RESET then BOOT.

 3. **SSH and Commands:**
-   - Leave the printer on and SSH in and type:
+   - Leave the printer on, and SSH in (as mks) and type:
      ```
      sudo service klipper stop
      sudo apt update